harbaum/make-block-reloaded/README.md

 ### For Arduino

 Download the whole repository to your local PC.
-Make sure the local directory is named ```tetris```.
-Unless you intend to modify the splash screen you should remove/rename the file ```bin2c.c``` as it will be picked up by the Arduino IDE although it's not part of the sketch itself.
+Make sure the local directory is named ```make-block-reloaded```.

-Open the file ```tetris.ino``` in the Arduino IDE.
+Open the file ```make-block-reloaded.ino``` in the Arduino IDE.
 Then install the latest FastLED library e.g. from within the IDE's menu under "sketch->install libraries".
 The FastLED lib is found in the "display" section.

 Now simply hit the build button.